Great Ciders of the World

 - President John Adams drank a tankard of cider each morning to put his stomach at ease and to alleviate gas.

 - President Thomas Jefferson experimented with 18 apple varieties to create the cider he served at Monticello.

 So, what happened to America’s favorite drink?
 There were many nineteenth and early-twentieth-century events that contributed to cider’s decline.
-The advent of the American Industrial Revolution and a population shift from a rural economy to an urban environment meant fewer people had access to apples or the space to produce cider.
-The 1848 German state revolution resulted in a flood of German immigrants, who brought expert beer and ale-making skills and a preference for those low-alcohol drinks.
-The temperance movement, which began in the early 1800s and reached its peak during prohibition (1920-1933), played an important role.
+First, the advent of the American Industrial Revolution and a population shift from a rural economy to an urban environment meant fewer people had access to apples or the space to produce cider.
+Second, the 1848 German state revolution resulted in a flood of German immigrants, who brought expert beer and ale-making skills and preferred low-alcohol drinks.
+Third, the temperance movement, which began in the early 1800s and reached its peak during prohibition (1920-1933), played an important role.
 Many orchards were razed during those years, and the beer industry lobbied for Federal regulations that favored them and restricted cider sales across state lines.
 And last, the arrival of soda at the turn of the twentieth century, with its cocaine stimulant found in Coca-Cola, was seen as a more healthful alternative to cider, now viewed as a debilitating alcoholic refresher.